BlueBrain/BluePyEfe/README.rst

 * `Numpy <http://www.numpy.org>`_ (automatically installed by pip)
 * `Scipy <https://www.scipy.org/>`_ (automatically installed by pip)
 * `Neo <https://neo.readthedocs.io/en/stable/>`_ (automatically installed by pip)
 * The instruction below are written assuming you have access to a command shell on Linux / UNIX / MacOSX / Cygwin

 Installation
 ============

-To install BluePyEfe run:
+To install BluePyEfe, run:

 .. code-block:: bash